Acapulco: Attractions

 Acapulco beach with a Bandera monumental in the background.

 Acapulco's main attraction is its nightlife, as it has been for many decades.
 Nightclubs change names and owners frequently.

 For example, Baby 'O has been open to the national and international public since 1976 and different celebrities have visited their installations such as Mexican singer Luis Miguel, Bono from U2 and Sylvester Stallone.
 Another nightclub is Palladium, located in the Escénica Avenue, the location gives the nightclub a view of the Santa Lucia Bay at night.
-Various DJs have had performances in Palladium among them DVBBS, Tom Swoon, Nervo and Junkie KID.

 Informal lobby or poolside cocktail bars often offer free live entertainment.
 In addition, there is the beach bar zone, where younger crowds go.
 These are located along the Costera road, face the ocean and feature techno or alternative rock.
 Most are concentrated between the Fiesta Americana and Continental Plaza hotels.
 These places tend to open earlier and have more informal dress.
 There is a bungee jump in this area as well.